 - Create sketches, templates, or models to guide their work

-- Select which materials to use on the basis of colour, texture, strength, and other qualities
+- Select which materials to use on the basis of colour, texture, and strength

 - Process materials, often by shaping, joining, or cutting

-- Use visual elements, such as composition, colour, space, and perspective, to produce desired artistic effects
+- Use visual elements: composition, colour, space, and perspective, to produce effects

 Craft artists work with many different materials, including ceramics, glass, textiles, wood, metal, and paper, to create unique pieces of art, such as pottery, quilts, stained glass, furniture, jewelry, and clothing.
 Many also use fine-art techniques—for example, painting, sketching, and printing—to add finishing touches to their products.